Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 ### Manifest Generation Property File

-@ul

 - Root Path to IIIF Server
 - Where to write the manifest file
 - Construct one manifest or a collection of manifests
-- Where to find metadata
-- How to assemble/format manifest ranges

-@ulend

-+++

-### Where to find metadata

-@ul

-- One common property file for all images
-- EAD File describing folders and items
-- CSV file containing item specific data
-- Separate metadata files for each item
-- DSpace REST API calls

-@ulend

 +++